Categories

 Find A Surgeon

 If you’ve had cataract surgery in the past, but are noticing vision changes years later, your first thought might be, “Can you have cataract surgery more than once?”
 The short answer is no – cataracts don’t “grow back” once your clouded lens is replaced with an artificial intraocular lens (IOL).
-However certain conditions, like secondary cataracts, can mimic recurrence and require follow-up care with a cataract surgeon.
+However, certain conditions, like secondary cataracts, can mimic recurrence and require follow-up care with a cataract surgeon.
 At Best Cataract Surgeons, we’re committed to guiding you through these nuances with clarity and compassion; let’s explore what you need to know.

 What Are Cataracts and How Does Surgery Work?